LEARNING HOW TO THINK LOGICALLY

 What led to false conclusions as to what the true meaning of John 1:1 is?
 It was and still is the failure to compare that singular scripture to the rest of the Bible’s contextual information about the nature, identity, and role of the Son of God.

 So an examiner of the only source that has the answer, written Holy Scripture, will focus their powers of perception on information relevant to that question.
 They would not focus on say, the history of the nation of Israel while in Babylonian captivity.
 Not that is not an important Bible topic; but that it has no relevant value in answering THIS specific question.

 Such a ‘parsing’ and ‘sorting’ process begins after one has the proper information/data to perform an analysis of what is in question.
 There is nothing more reliable than God’s written Word on the subject of Jesus Christ.
-It represents a test rod by which we can compare all teachings regarding true discipleship toward Christ is and what is a truly Godly spiritual life.
+It represents a ‘test rod’ by which we can compare all teachings regarding what true discipleship toward Christ consist of and what is a truly Godly spiritual life.
 It is the pure test rod to determine if one’s conduct measures up to God’s approval.

-The next portion of this unit focuses on memory‘s role in logical decision-making.
+The next portion of this section focuses on memory‘s role in logical decision-making.

 Memory and Perception

 Memory plays a key role in perception.
 There must be ‘something’ to make a comparison with in order to identify what something must be.
 Memory serves this purpose as we measure what we perceive with what we have already come to know or understand.

 For example, let’s look at our perception of words.
 Each letter of the alphabet is in itself is a singular bit of information.